Rangers vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded 154 hits with 25 doubles, two triples, three home runs and 31 walks.
-He has driven in 51 runs with one stolen base.
+- Arraez has 156 hits with 26 doubles, two triples, three home runs and 31 walks.
+He has driven in 52 runs with one stolen base.

-- Arraez hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is batting .348 with a double.
+- Arraez will look for his seventh straight game with a hit in this matchup.
+In his last 10 outings he is batting .386 with four doubles, two walks and three RBI.

 Arraez Recent Games